gbeckers/Darr/docs/rationale.rst

 files that are both human- and computer-readable.
 For a variety of current analysis tools, Darr even provides example code of how to read the data.
 E.g.
-Python/NumPy (without the Darr library), R, Julia, MatLab/Octave, and Mathematica.
+Python/NumPy (without the Darr library), R, Julia, MatLab/Octave, and Mathematica (see :doc:`here <readcode>`).
 Just a quick copy-paste of the code in the README is enough to read your data in any of those environments and start working with them.
 Every array that you work with can be simply be provided as such to others with minimal explanation.

 The combination of flat binary and text files leads to a self-documenting format that anyone can easily explore on any computer, operating system, and